- Entry type: Person

 But this was just the beginning.
 Nan Giese and others persisted, and in January 1989 the Institute of Technology that succeeded the DCC amalgamated with the embryo University College to form the Northern Territory University, now Charles Darwin University.
 Bridging courses and scholarships for Indigenous people were set up and education for regional and remote areas became a priority.

 From the 1960s, Nan Giese was on the founding committees and led arts organizations such as the Arts Council of the Northern Territory, the Darwin Performing Arts Centre Board and the Museums and Art Galleries Board of the Northern Territory.
-The Arts Council flew in international groups from the Barangay Dancers from the Philippines to the Polish Chamber Orchestra, and toured them throughout the Territory from Milingimbi to Alice Springs.
-The performing arts centre and the waterside museum and art gallery opened just after Territory self-government.
+The Arts Council flew in international groups from the Baranggay Dance Troupe from the Philippines to the Polish Chamber Orchestra, and toured them throughout the Territory from Milingimbi to Alice Springs.
+The Performing Arts Centre and the waterside Museum and Art Gallery of the Northern Territory opened just after Territory self-government.
 They are large and beautiful buildings and thriving community hubs.
 They enhance the modern city that has replaced the post-War frontier town of Darwin.

 In all these initiatives ‘there seems to be this one link, this thread right through from the beginning, the one person who’s been a driving force through all those years when others have come and gone, either left Darwin or given up’, said Nan’s friend and fellow pioneer of Territory tertiary education, Joyce Cheong Chin.